tock/tockloader/docs/nrfprog.md

-# Package tockloader.jlinkexe Documentation
+# Package tockloader.nrfjprog Documentation

-Interface for boards using Segger's JLinkExe program.
+Interface for boards using nrfjprog.

-All communication with the board is done using JLinkExe commands and scripts.

-Different MCUs require different command line arguments so that the JLinkExe tool knows which JTAG interface it is talking to.
-Since we don't want to burden the user with specifying the board each time, we default to using a generic cortex-m0 target, and use that to read the bootloader attributes to get the correct version.
-Once we know more about the board we are talking to we use the correct command line argument for future communication.

-## Class JLinkExe
+## Class nrfjprog
 Base class for interacting with hardware boards.
 All of the class functions should be overridden to support a new method of interacting with a board.
 ### \_\_init\_\_